-Child and Youth Mental Health Service Darling Downs Health
+Child and Youth Mental Health Service

-The Darling Downs Child and Youth Mental Health Service (Darling Downs CYMHS) offers a free and confidential service specialising in the assessment and treatment of children and young people (up to 18 years of age) who are experiencing, or at risk of developing, severe and complex emotional, behavioural or mental health problems.
+The Darling Downs Child and Youth Mental Health Service (Darling Downs CYMHS) offers a free and confidential service specialising in the assessment and treatment of children and young people (0 to 18 years of age) who are experiencing, or at risk of developing, severe and complex emotional, behavioural or mental health problems.

 Some mental health disorders and problems that we target include: